amirholakoo/ISMv900/A2Z.md

 ### Install and Run PostgreSQL

 Install PostgreSQL: The installation steps vary depending on your operating system.
-For example, on Ubuntu, you can use:

 `sudo apt-get update`

 `sudo apt-get install postgresql postgresql-contrib`

 Start PostgreSQL service (if not already running):